a3mc/Casper-Metrics/README.md

     * _Secure administration panel with the permissions management allows administrators to select the transfers which they believe are a part of circulating supply._
     * _Administration panel includes a tool to adjust vesting schedule of initial genesis validators accounts._

-Current work can be observed at [caspermetrics.io](https://caspermetrics.io), administrator panel is accessible at [admin.caspermetrics.io](https://admin.caspermetrics.io), API endpoint [mainnet.cspr.art3mis.net](https://mainnet.cspr.art3mis.net)
+The project can be observed at [caspermetrics.io](https://caspermetrics.io), administrator panel is accessible at [admin.caspermetrics.io](https://admin.caspermetrics.io), API endpoint [mainnet.cspr.art3mis.net](https://mainnet.cspr.art3mis.net)

 All elements are independent and can be deployed separately, depending on the particular needs, as for example to run only the crawler to populate the database with transactions.
 Admin interface has a search section which accepts _input HEX_ as well as _account hash_ and _transaction hash_.